All you need to know about the 2018/19 UEFA Champions League final in Madrid.

 Who is in the final?

-Liverpool booked their place with a famous comeback against Barcelona on Tuesday, and Tottenham did likewise on Wednesday, recovering from a home first-leg defeat and a 2-0 second-leg deficit to win 3-2 at Ajax and progress on away goals.
+Liverpool booked their place with a famous comeback against Barcelona, winning 4-0 at Anfield to overcome a 3-0 away defeat.
+They will face a Tottenham side who also came back from the brink, recovering from a home first-leg defeat and a 2-0 second-leg deficit to win 3-2 at Ajax and progress on away goals.

 When does it take place?

 The match will be held on Saturday 1 June, kicking off at 21:00CET.
 This is the tenth successive season that the final has taken place at the weekend.